Olive Tapenade Hummus Recipe

 Serving Suggestions

-Include it in your Mezze platter along with pita bread, classic hummus, falafel, and veggies.
+- Include this creamy hummus in your Mezze platter with pita bread, classic hummus, falafel, and veggies.

 Storage Suggestions